yaroslavros/wimse-identifier/draft-rosomakho-wimse-identifier.md

 ## URI Requirements

 A Workload Identifier MUST be an absolute URI, as defined in {{Section 4.3 of URI}}.
 In addition the URI MUST include an authority that identifies the trust domain within which the identifier is scoped.
 The scheme and scheme specific part are not defined by this specification.
-The URI format allows different schemes (e.g., `spiffe` [[SPIFFE]](https://github.com/spiffe/spiffe/blob/main/standards/SPIFFE-ID.md), `wimse`) depending on deployment requirements.
+The URI format allows different schemes (e.g., `spiffe` as defined in {{SPIFFE-ID}}, `wimse`) depending on deployment requirements.
 Example identifiers:

 ~~~
 spiffe://incubation.example.org/ns/experimental/analytics/ingest